Vaping and Health

 About This Media Briefing

 The FDA recently reported that more than 20 percent of high-school-aged children used e-cigarettes, or “vaped”, in 2018 – a nearly 80% increase from the previous year – and recent studies estimate that more than 10 million U.S. adults regularly vape.
 As the popularity of e-cigarettes soars, the lack of regulatory standards, dearth of science, and aggressive industry-led marketing campaigns have raised concerns about the potential health risks of vaping and questions about whether it is a safer alternative to traditional smoking.
-SciLine’s media briefing will cover what scientists know about the health effects of e-cigarettes, their efficacy as a smoking-cessation aide, and emerging research on the links between vaping and addiction.
-This briefing will be web-based and accessible via telephone or computer, so you can attend and ask questions from wherever you are.
+SciLine’s media briefing covers what scientists know about the health effects of e-cigarettes, their efficacy as a smoking-cessation aide, and emerging research on the links between vaping and addiction.